GABETROLL/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 2. Add all items in an iterable, without adding the same item multiple times
 - 'set' data structure
 - 'sum' function
+3. Make a new set with only the items present in two sets
+- set intersections